espoirMur/end-to-end-rag/notes.md

 ### Update on 31 July

 Now I need to build the pipeline that will serve the workflow.
 I will be using Kuberenetes with Argo workflows

+### Update on 13 August 2024

+Update on the kubeflow pipeline